 Out in the communities of North Kivu, a massive awareness campaign is ongoing.
 The Concern team aims to reach 400,000 people with Ebola awareness sessions.
 The affected area is home to 6 million people.
 The epicenter of the outbreak is less than 200 miles from Goma, a city of over 1.2 million people.

 “Our current program aims to prevent the outbreak from spreading southwards towards the big city of Goma and also across the border to Rwanda by supporting health centers and sensitizing communities to the disease,” said Area Coordinator Mark Johnson.
 Johnson leads Concern’s response to Ebola in the DRC.

 Control and prevention of Ebola rely on community engagement, and Johnson’s team has made equipping health centers a priority.
 Concern has provided infection prevention and control kits to 23 centers and trained 1,150 health workers in their use.

 “Our current program aims to prevent the outbreak from spreading southwards.” — Mark Johnson, Concern Area Coordinator

 While there is no confirmed cure for ebola, rehydration and symptomatic treatment improve chances of survival.
 Proper sanitation can help prevent the disease from spreading.
 With this in mind, Concern has repaired over 15 water points, showers, and toilets in Beni city.
 This ensures that people have access to safe drinking and flushing water.

-The DRC, which has a population of over 85.2 million, is concurrently experiencing other epidemics that include cholera and malaria.
-Often, Ebola victims arrive at health centers showing symptoms similar to other diseases, such as malaria.
+With a population of over 85.2 million, the DRC is concurrently experiencing other epidemics including cholera and malaria.
+Often, Ebola victims arrive at health centers showing symptoms similar to other diseases like malaria.
 This exposure puts everyone they come in contact with at risk.
 Screening of patients at the point of arrival is key.

 How you can help